NetApp/santricity/README.md

     eseries_iscsi_target_ping: True                   # Enables ICMP ping response from the configured iSCSI ports (boolean)
     eseries_iscsi_target_unnamed_discovery: True      # Whether the iSCSI target iqn should be returned when an initiator performs a discovery session.
     eseries_iscsi_target_chap_secret:                 # iSCSI chap secret.
 When left blank, the chap secret will be removed from the storage system.
     eseries_iscsi_target_chap_secret_update: False    # DO NOT REMOVE!
-Since na_santricity_iscsi_target cannot compare the chap secret with the current and chooses to always
+Since na_santricity_iscsi_target cannot compare the chap secret with the current and
-                                                      #     return changed=True, this flag is used to force the module to update the chap secret.
-It is preferable to
+                                                      #     will always return changed=True, this flag is used to force the module to update the chap secret.
-                                                      #     leave this value False and to add the --extra-vars "eseries_target_chap_secret_update=True".
+                                                      #     Leave this value False and to add the --extra-vars "eseries_target_chap_secret_update=True".

     # Controller iSCSI Interface Port Default Policy Specifications
     eseries_controller_iscsi_port_state: enabled         # Generally specifies whether a controller port definition should be applied Choices: enabled, disabled